andresmontoyab/Leadership/README.md

 ## Planning your negotations

-1. Preparation of the negotations
+### Preparation of the negotation

-Most important step
+Most important steps:

 What do you need to do:

-Research -> Gather information about the players.
+1. Research -> Gather information about the players.

-Identify -> Set your objectives clearly
+2. Identify -> Set your objectives clearly

-Analyze -> Assesss your strengths and risks
+3. Analyze -> Assesss your strengths and risks

-Develop yuor Batna
+4. Develop yuor Batna

-Plan to build trust
+5. Plan to build trust

-2. Negotiation
+### Do Negotiation

 During the negotation you're going to use all the information that you have

-Stay calm
+1. Stay calm

-Stick to your plans
+2. Stick to your plans

-Be flexible.
+3. Be flexible.

-process of giving and taking
+4. Process of giving and taking

-introduce yourself and set the agenda.
+5. Introduce yourself and set the agenda.

-Remember your objectives
+6. Remember your objectives

-Check your understanting of the others proposal.
+7. Check your understanting of the others proposal.

-Focus on ideas and concepts.
+8. Focus on ideas and concepts.

-Offer and listen to their alternatives
+9. Offer and listen to their alternatives

-3. Closing the negotiation
+### Closing the negotiation

-Revisit your objectives.
+1. Revisit your objectives.

-Express agreements and concession already made clearly.
+2. Express agreements and concession already made clearly.

-Use closing statements.
+3. Use closing statements.

-Get agreements in writings
+4. Get agreements in writings

 ![](https://github.com/andresmontoyab/Leadership/blob/master/resources/planning-negotiation.PNG)

+# Risk Management